Crunchyroll: Origins and informal distribution

-Crunchyroll was first launched in 2006 and was initially a pirate site that specialized in hosting East Asian content.
-Some of the content hosted on Crunchyroll included versions of East Asian shows that had been subtitled by fans.
+Crunchyroll was launched on May 14, 2006 as a pirate site that specialized in hosting East Asian content.
+Some of the content hosted on this platform included versions of East Asian shows that had been subtitled by fans.

 In 2008, Crunchyroll secured a capital investment of $4.05 million from the venture capital firm Venrock.
 The investment drew criticism from anime distributors and licensors Bandai Entertainment and Funimation as the site continued to allow users to upload unlicensed copies of copyrighted titles.

 Move to legal distribution

 Logo used from 2012 to 2018.
 The logo was simplified while the eye symbol was introduced, replacing the sushi symbol.

 Crunchyroll eventually began securing legal distribution agreements with companies, including Gonzo, for a growing list of titles.
 On January 8, 2009, after announcing a deal with TV Tokyo to host episodes of Naruto Shippuden, Crunchyroll stated that it was committed to removing all copyright-infringing material from its site and to only hosting content to which it had legitimate distribution rights.

 In 2010, Crunchyroll announced its acquisition of the North American DVD rights to 5 Centimeters Per Second.
 This was the first DVD release licensed by Crunchyroll.

 On October 30, 2013, Crunchyroll began digitally distributing 12 different manga titles from Kodansha through Crunchyroll Manga, including Attack on Titan and Fairy Tail.